villyg/villyg.github.io/hobbies/golf/_posts/2025-08-05-Building-a-golf-simulator-part-1.md

 <p align="center"><b>But before I buy a single piece of equipment, it all starts with a plan.</b></p>

 Building a golf simulator is a project of passion, but a successful one is built on a foundation of careful planning.
 Rushing into purchases without a clear design is the fastest way to blow a budget and still end up with a setup that doesn't work.
 So, in this first post, I'm focusing on the blueprint and the absolute non-negotiables.
-These are the fundamentals I have to address for myself before I even thought about adding a single item to my shopping cart.
+These are the fundamentals I have to address for myself before I even think about adding a single item to my shopping cart.

 ## How much room do I *really* have?